redxtech/vue-plyr/README.md

 import Vue from 'vue'
 import VuePlyr from 'vue-plyr'

-// The second argument is the default config values which can be omitted.
+// The second argument is optional and sets the default config values for every player.
 Vue.use(VuePlyr, {
   plyr: {
     fullscreen: { enabled: false }